-I’ve used Shopify and I do like it and recommend it to almost anyone who wishes to start their e-com store.
+I’ve used Shopify and I do like it and recommend it to almost anyone who wishes to start an e-com store.

-Once you buy an e-commerce platform, you’ll need to set it up, connect your domain, design the website, add product listings, product descriptions, product details such as tags, prices, etc.
+Once you buy an e-commerce platform, you’ll need to set it up, connect your domain, design the website, and add product listings, product descriptions, and product details such as tags, prices, etc.

-You may also want to create bestsellers, recommended products, latest patterns, exclusive limited time offers, Buy One Get One Free, Under ___ offers to attract visitors and boost sales.
+You may also want to create bestsellers, recommended products, latest patterns, exclusive limited-time offers, and Buy One Get One Free, Under ___ offers to attract visitors and boost sales.

-That’s why starting with the right e-commerce platform with easy to manage tools and smooth user interface makes perfect sense.
+That’s why starting with the right e-commerce platform with easy-to-manage tools and a smooth user interface makes perfect sense.

 Shopify does a great job handling your problems and making your life easier.
-There are also hundreds of free tutorials online of how to set up a Shopify Store.
+There are also hundreds of free tutorials online on how to set up a Shopify Store.

 Step 7: Sort Out Accounting & Taxes